 Memorials

-If you can verify the passing of one of our classmates not
+If you know of the passing of one of our classmates not

 Joan Nicholson